mohamedmansour/prayer-times-extension/README.md

 ![Screenshot of the Chrome Extension](https://github.com/mohamedmansour/prayer-times-extension/raw/master/screenshot.jpg)

-This extension is developed by myself ([Mohamed Mansour](http://mohamedmansour.com)) but the prayer time calculations are based off the brother
+The base of this extension is developed by [Mohamed Mansour](http://mohamedmansour.com) but the prayer time calculations are based off the brother
 [Dr. Hamid Zarrabi-Zadeh](http://cg.scs.carleton.ca/~zarrabi/home)

 There are differing opinions on what angle to use to calculate Fajr and Isha.
 It currently supports 6 different calculations.